Summer Camp as Dependent Care: What Every Parent Should Know

 Eligibility requirements for summer camp Dependent Care Credit qualification include:

-If you meet these guidelines, your child’s time at summer camp might qualify for the Dependent Care Credit.
+If you meet these conditions, your summer camp expenses might qualify under the Dependent Care Credit.

 Additional Information to Note